Google (finally) acquires Wiz for a cool $32bn in CASH. Congrats to the brilliant (and now wealthy) Wiz team.

 The acquisition comes after a previously failed attempt last year, demonstrating Google’s persistence in bringing Wiz into its ecosystem.
 This move solidifies cybersecurity as a core pillar of Google’s long-term growth strategy, aligning with CEO Sundar Pichai’s recent statements emphasizing the company’s investment in AI-driven security solutions.

-A quick look at Salesmotion reveals Sundar Pichai sees Cybersecurity as a key growth pillar Google's future.
+A quick look at Salesmotion reveals Sundar Pichai sees Cybersecurity as a key growth pillar for Google's future.
+This is exactly the kind of buying signal that account intelligence platforms surface automatically.

 Sundar Pichai, CEO, Google, Q3 Earnings Call, 29 Oct 2024